aalyria/api/tools/nbictl/README.md

 ## delete

 Deletes one or more entities.
-Provide the type, ID, and timestamp to delete a single entity, or a directory of Entity textproto files to delete multiple entities.
+Provide the type and ID to delete a single entity, or a directory of Entity textproto files to delete multiple entities.

 **--files, -f**="": Glob of textproto files that represent one or more Entity messages.

 **--id**="": ID of entity to delete.

-**--timestamp, --commit_time**="": Commit timestamp of entity to delete. (default: 0)
+**--ignore_consistency_check**: Always update or create the entity, without verifying that the provided `commit_timestamp` matches the value in the currently stored entity.

+**--last_commit_timestamp**="": Delete the entity only if `last_commit_timestamp` matches the `commit_timestamp` of the currently stored entity. (default: 0)

 **--type, -t**="": Type of entity to delete.
 Allowed values: [ANTENNA_PATTERN, BAND_PROFILE, CDPI_STREAM_INFO, COMPUTED_MOTION, DEVICES_IN_REGION, DRAIN_PROVISION, INTENT, INTERFACE_LINK_REPORT, INTERFERENCE_CONSTRAINT, MOTION_DEFINITION, NETWORK_NODE, NETWORK_STATS_REPORT, PLATFORM_DEFINITION, PROPAGATION_WEATHER, SERVICE_REQUEST, STATION_SET, SURFACE_REGION, TRANSCEIVER_LINK_REPORT]